StefEmp/Portfolio/README.md

 ### Mini C++ Projects

-Below is a list of a few mini projects I worked on in C++ to start to develop my understanding of the language:
+Below is a list of a few mini projects I have worked on in C++ to start to develop my understanding of the language:

 * **[Equality Operators](https://github.com/StefEmp/EqualityOperators/blob/main/main.cpp)**
 * **[Mixed Expressions](https://github.com/StefEmp/MixedExpressions/blob/main/main.cpp)**